Murder of Cassie Jo Stoddart: Murder

 Stoddart became uneasy after the temporary power outage, and Beckham noticed that one of the Contreras' dogs kept staring down the basement stairs, periodically barking or growling.
 Seeing that Stoddart felt scared, Beckham called his mother to ask if he could stay the night at the house with her to ease her mind, but she denied his request – instead she offered to let Stoddart come home with Beckham and stay at their house for the night, and she would bring Stoddart back to the Whispering Cliffs house the next morning.
 However, Stoddart felt it was her responsibility to stay at the house as she was hired to do and care for the animals and declined the offer from Beckham's mother.

 At approximately 10:30 pm, Beckham's mother picked him up, leaving Stoddart at the house alone.
 Beckham called Adamcik's cell phone to see where he and Draper were, possibly to meet up with them later.
 Beckham said he could barely hear Adamcik, who was whispering on the phone, and assumed the boys were in the movie theater.

 From the basement, Draper and Adamcik heard Beckham leave.
 The teens turned the lights out again at the circuit breaker and waited, hoping Stoddart would come downstairs to turn the lights back on; she did not.
 Eventually, the boys went upstairs.
 Draper was armed with a dagger-type weapon, and Adamcik had a hunting knife, the weapons having been purchased at a pawn shop.
 Draper opened and slammed a closet door at the top of the stairs to scare Stoddart, who was lying on the couch in the living room.
 The boys then attacked her, stabbing her approximately thirty times; twelve wounds were potentially fatal.
+It is believed that two knives were used, one with a serrated edge, and one without a serrated edge.
+Most wounds were caused by the serrated blade, but the wound that pierced her heart was caused by the non-serrated blade.